 We can’t wait to share more on that in a couple of weeks, once the plans are drawn up!

 Enough about us, let’s get to you!
 It’s finally summer and that means a summer BBQ with good friends and family!
 It is so much fun and also so much work!

 You have to figure out a menu, create a grocery list, clean your home, get everything set up, get to the store (Don’t forget the ice!) and finally cook the meal.
 It’s a lot.
 Worth it, but A LOT!

 I can’t clean, cook or go to the store for you, but I can plan your meal, create your shopping list and help you with everything you need to create the perfect ambiance for your next BBQ!

 The single most important thing you can do the day of?
 D-E-L-E-G-A-T-E. Assign projects to others.
 Kids, husbands, wives, friends, family members.
 Whomever.
 If you don’t, you will resent everyone around you and be in a foul mood before the party begins.

-Make a list of everything that needs to be done for the party to be a success, leave out nothing.
+Make a list of everything that needs to be done for the party to be a success, and leave out nothing.
 Even the smallest details should be added.
-Share it with everyone so they can see how much work it is, then delegate the work.
+Share it with everyone to see how much work it is, then delegate it.

 It’s tempting to do it all yourself so you can rake in all the credit but it isn’t worth it.
 Share in the responsibility and share in the accolades.
 It’s way more fun!
 Trust me, I’ve tried it both ways.